designandcode/DOMCapture/README.md

  5. Save the already cropped screenshot where you want and name it what you want
  6. Create dozens of screenshots in the time it would take to do make one :sunglasses:
  7. Turn off the plugin by clicking the camera icon again.
 Now the webpage is back to normal

+### *Important*

+When clicking on action items like buttons and links, the plugin should stop the action from happening and allow you to screen shot the node directly..
+However this is not guaranteed since the plugin has no control over the way those actions were coded by the webpage developers. ***For this reason I recommend you don't screenshot action items directly, but rather screenshot the closest parent then crop later.***
+I just want to be sure you don't do something unexpected by clikcing on something you didn't want :relaxed: